The 2025 Guide to Wisconsin Real Estate Assessments

 2. Request a formal objection form.
 Send an email to assessor@milwaukee.gov requesting an objection form.
 Given that the appeal forms are property-specific, make sure to provide the property address and the property tax parcel number in the email.
 The assessor's office will then send you an objection form with the property data filled out.

 6. Lake spring/early summer.
-Board of Review (BoR) meets to consider assessment appeals and provide determinations.
+Board of Assessors meets to consider assessment appeals and provide determinations.

 7. Summer (generally early-to-mid July of tax year).
 The property owner will receive a letter of determination from the Assessor's Office.
-If the property owner agrees with the determination, no further action is required; however, if the property owner wishes to appeal the determination of assessment, then an appeal to the Board of Review must be made by the method(s) described by the BoR in the letter attached to the determination letter.
-In the most recent years, the Board of Review requested a written request to appeal assessment within fifteen (15) consecutive days of the date of notice of the determination letter.
+If the property owner agrees with the determination, no further action is required.
+However, if the property owner wishes to appeal the determination of assessment, then an appeal to the Board of Assessor must be made by the method(s) described in the letter attached to the determination letter.
+In the most recent years, the Board of Assessors has requested a written request to appeal assessment within fifteen (15) consecutive days of the date of notice of the determination letter.

 8. Summer.
 Submit a written request to appeal assessment within fifteen (15) consecutive days of the date of the determination letter.
-(Notice that the letter mentions within 15 days of the date of the letter, and not within fifteen days of the property owner receiving the letter.)
+(Notice that the letter may mention within 15 days of the date of the letter, and not within 15 days of the property owner receiving the letter.)
 The written request should include the property address, tax key number, and file number.

-9. Fall/Winter.
-Notice of scheduled Board of Review meeting.
+9. Fall through Winter.
+Notice letter mailed of scheduled of upcoming Board of Review meeting.

 City of Milwaukee Property Tax Links